Graph-aware Modeling of Brain Connectivity Networks

+None of the methods discussed so far incorporate brain systems structure in the ROIs, but there is some recent work that leverages network community structure in modeling the association between brain connectivity and various phenotypes. \Citet{xiaMultiscaleNetworkRegression2020} models each participant's brain connectivity as the sum of two low-rank matrices, one capturing the population mean and the other reflecting the contribution of covariates and their interactions at the level of functional systems.
+We will compare this method to ours in Section \ref{sec:data}.

-In this paper, we propose a linear mixed effects model-based approach to modeling brain networks that enjoys all the advantages of a linear mixed effect model (binary or discrete covariates, individual effects, flexible variance structure) while being ``graph-aware'', that is, accounting for network structure of the data.
+Our approach to modeling brain networks inherits all the advantages of a linear mixed effects model (binary or discrete covariates, individual effects, flexible variance structure) while accounting for network structure and enabling inference at both the system and the edge levels.
 This allows for more accurate inference than what one can obtain by treating edges as a bag of features.
-We incorporate network structure by using brain parcellations into functional systems.
-A meaningful parcellation should result in nodes in the same system sharing relatively similar connectivity patterns \citep{Smith2013}; we leverage this property to parametrize the model in a more interpretable and concise fashion.
+We incorporate system structure through a brain parcellation into functional systems.
+ROIs within the same system of a meaningful parcellation tend to have similar connectivity patterns \citep{Smith2013}, and we leverage this property to parameterize the model in a more interpretable and concise fashion.